CodeCureAgent: Automatic Classification and Repair of Static Analysis Warnings: Threats to Validity and Limitations

 \section{Threats to Validity and Limitations}

 We focus on one static analysis (SonarQube) and one programming language (Java).
 While both are widely used and highly relevant in practice, the generalizability of our findings to other static analyzers and languages remains to be validated.
-Since \name{} relies only on information provided by most static analyses (warning message and code location) and uses mechanisms that are available for many languages (lightweight static analysis, compilation, tests), we expect it to be applicable to other settings with minor adjustments.
+To adapt \name{} to another static analyzer, the new analyzer needs to be integrated by making it invokable with a single command, mapping its output to the expected JSON format, and updating the \textit{Read Documentation} tool.
+Adapting \name{} to another programming language requires using a different parser and language server, and to adapt the build and test commands to the new language.
+Moreover, code examples in the LLM prompts would need to be updated.
+However, the overall approach is not specific to Java and SonarQube, and we expect it to be applicable to other settings.

 Our dataset, while diverse, may not capture all types of warnings or project structures, potentially limiting the generalizability of our results.
-However, we note that with 291 distinct rules covered, our dataset is an order of magnitude broader than those evaluated by prior work~\cite{Etemadi2023Sorald:Violations,Wadhwa2024CORE:LLMs} which cover 10 and 52 rules, respectively.
-The manual inspection process, despite efforts to ensure consistency, may introduce subjective biases in classification and fix correctness assessments.
+However, with 291 distinct rules covered, our dataset is an order of magnitude broader than those evaluated by prior work~\cite{Etemadi2023Sorald:Violations,Wadhwa2024CORE:LLMs}, which cover 10 and 52 rules, respectively.

+The manual inspection process, despite efforts to ensure consistency, may introduce bias in classification and fix correctness assessments, especially as there is only a single annotator who is one of the authors.
+To reduce this risk, we follow a systematic annotation process and discuss unclear cases (Section~\ref{s:manual_inspection}).

 Additionally, the reliance on GPT-4.1 mini as the LLM may influence results, and different models could yield varying performance.
 As stronger models become available and economically viable, we expect \name{}'s performance to improve further.
 For a fair comparison with the LLM-based baseline~\cite{Wadhwa2024CORE:LLMs}, we use the same LLM as for \name{}.
+Another threat is data leakage.
+While the LLM might have been pre-exposed to the source code of the projects in our dataset, it has neither seen the exact warnings in the code nor any respective fixes, as the projects generally do not use SonarQube and do not address warnings in dedicated commits.
+Therefore, the LLM cannot directly recall a fix.
+Furthermore, the baselines are all evaluated with the same LLM, so any potential data leakage would affect all approaches equally.
 Finally, our evaluation primarily focuses on the technical effectiveness, without assessing its impact on developer workflows or acceptance in real-world settings.
 Studying how developers interact with and perceive the technique is an important future work.